 For example, my main genre of photography is interior architecture.
 This tool would not work well for me!

-The major pro to using the Photo Merge too, though, is its simplicity.
+The major pro to using the Photo Merge is its simplicity.
 For applying an overall HDR look, this tool is excellent!

-At a beginner level, it offers clean HDR photos with the simplest of processes.
+At a beginner level, it offers clean HDR photos from a very simple process.
 It also lets you focus on learning how to shoot bracketed frames so that you can then edit for HDR.

 HDR can mean different things to different photographers.
 For someone just starting out, the Photo Merge tool in Lightroom offers an extremely simple way to create it!